SlowSD/Tutorial-Next-Generation-Sequence-Analysis/README.md

 ### 4.1.
 Downloading reference genome
 The information on *Mycobacterium tuberculosis* reference genome is [here](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000195955.2/).

-If you simply want to download the reference genome and move to next step for the analysis, use this code.
+**If you simply want to download the reference genome and would liek to move on to the next step of the analysis, use this code.**

 ```
 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/195/955/GCF_000195955.2_ASM19595v2/GCF_000195955.2_ASM19595v2_genomic.fna.gz
 ```

-However, if you want to learn the steps to find a reference genome assembly and download it, here below are two methods.
+However, if you want to learn the steps to find a reference genome assembly and download it, here below are the three methods.

 <details>
-    <summary><b>Method1: With no use of command</b></summary>
+    <summary><b>Method 1: With no use of command</b></summary>
 <aside>

 1. Go to NCBI homepage